About Lemuel Shattuck Hospital

 - Built in 1954, the Shattuck Hospital requires extensive renovations to maintain its current level of care.

-- The Commonwealth is relocating Shattuck’s existing medical and psychiatric services to the East Newton Pavilion building, currently owned and operated by Boston Medical Center, in 2024.
+- The Commonwealth is relocating Shattuck’s existing medical and psychiatric services to the East Newton Pavilion building in 2026.
 East Newton Pavilion is located at 88 East Newton Street, Boston, MA.

 - Relocation to East Newton Pavilion also provides the opportunity for potential collaboration with BMC, DMH’s Solomon Carter Fuller Mental Health Center, and neighboring academic institutions.